tomhmoses/markdown-docs-example/docs/v2/guide/pricing-v2.0-v2.3.md

 >
 > If your machine is v2.4 or newer please read [this page](pricing) instead.

-Consider upgrading to a Machine v2.4 if you'd like to make the most of our new pricing configuration tool.
+Please consider upgrading to a Machine v2.4 if you'd like to make the most of our new pricing configuration tool.

 ## Some content